danmilne/Kesh/README.md

 --------
 Kesh Regular works best in OpenType-savvy applications with the OpenType Ligature feature switched on to allow automatic substitutions.
 Kesh words spelled phonetically in the Latin script are converted automatically into the Kesh script.

-Substitutions include:
+SUBSTITUTIONS INCLUDE:
 --------
-UPPERCASE TO LOWERCASE  //
+UPPERCASE TO LOWERCASE
+——
 The Kesh script is lowercase only however the font has been made so that input text can be upper- or lowercase or a combination.
 When the Ligature feature is switched on, uppercase letters are automatically converted to lowercase.

 LIGATURES AND DOUBLE-LETTERS  //